Start Your LLC Online With Nolo Today

 3. File Articles of Organization

-A Rhode Island LLC is created by filing Articles of Organization (Form 400) with the Rhode Island Department of State.
+You can create a Rhode Island LLC by filing Articles of Organization with the DOS.
 The articles must include:

 • the address of the LLC's principal office